Home / Industries

 Health & Self-Tracking

-Whoop, CGMs, food logs, sleep data: every device has its own silo.
-Generic health apps ship one-size-fits-all advice that ignores your own signal.
+Whoop, CGMs, food logs, sleep data: every device is its own silo, and generic health apps ship advice that ignores your own signal.